 These are, to be sure, some steep requirements.
-As you can read in my post above, we have designed AWS IoT with all of them in mind.
+As you can read in my post above, we have designed IoT Core with all of them in mind.

 - The Philips HealthSuite digital platform collects, analyzes, and stores 15 petabytes of patient data (case study).

-During the beta, we added a pair of important features to AWS IoT:
+During the beta, we added a pair of important features to IoT Core:

 - AWS Mobile SDK for iOS now supports AWS IoT (Android support is in the works).